 Cherry Blossom Cookie Recipe

-To make these, I adapted a traditional cherry blossom cookie recipe by leaving out the lemon zest and adding food coloring, sprinkles and almond extract to create a more festive look and flavor.
+To make these, I adapted a traditional cherry blossom cookie recipe by leaving out the lemon zest and adding almond extract, plus food coloring and sprinkles to create a more festive look.
 When I took a batch to a cookie exchange party, everyone raved about them.

 - 1/2 cup butter, softened